 City breaks are the best way for kids to understand different cultures, taste new foods and enjoy some quality family time.
 You will be together 24/7 without kids clubs, pool games and only each other to talk to.
-Sitting down for a nice meal at the end of a days sightseeing, listening to your kids describing the highlights of their day, is very rewarding.
+Sitting down for a nice meal at the end of a days sightseeing, and listening to your kids describing the highlights of their day is very rewarding.

 However, there are only so many museums kids can take.
 You do need to make sure there are some ‘cool’ things for them to see too.
 I have some tips for taking kids on city breaks which you might find useful, and in my list below, you will find my top ten city breaks for families.

 There is so much to see and do in Berlin, you could easily spend a week here.
 The DDR museum is a good choice for families as it is an interactive museum where kids are encouraged to touch things and interact, while Checkpoint Charlie will be popular with teenagers, they can even get their photo taken with armed guards!

 The National History Museum has three huge dinosaur skeletons, including the largest skeleton in the world, and there are numerous technology and science museums that are very child friendly.
 There is also a Lego Discovery Centre, a fantastic Zoo, and if travelling in the Summer, the outdoor waterpark at Friedrichstein is worth a visit.

 I love Lisbon and we had a super time there recently.
 It is so easily accessible, with Aer Lingus, Ryanair and TAP Air Portugal all offering daily flights from Ireland.
 I love that the city is by the sea, especially as it tends to have warm weather, but its great to have the choice of a beach day as well as exploring its pretty old town.